 To encourage curiosity in the classroom, we introduce captivating, real-world content to your child from an early age.
 Through our English, Math and Malay (available from K1 onwards) lessons, we develop your child’s awareness of the world through a range of topics such as Technology, World Cities and Animals.
 With our passionate and engaging teachers bringing each lesson to life, your child can look forward to hands-on activities and fun components that will make academics seem like play.

-If you are interested to speak with our enrolment specialists about our programmes, please email ask@SmartExcel.sg or call us at 9457 5811 and we will be happy to assist.
+If you are interested to speak with our enrollment specialists about our programmes, please email ask@SmartExcel.sg and we will be happy to assist.